 Collaborative for Academic, Social, and Emotional Learning (CASEL) is the nation’s leading organization advancing the development of academic, social and emotional competence for all students.
 CASEL has released its 2015 CASEL Guide: Effective Social and Emotional Learning Programs—Middle and High School Edition, which rates well-designed, evidence-based social and emotional learning programs used in middle and high schools.
 Lions Quest: Skills for Adolescence is one of nine programs that received top honors, earning a spot on the Guide's "SELect" list, meaning they had positive effects, such as improved academics and reduced problem behavior.

-Continually expanding, Lions Quest is present in more than 90 countries and program materials have been translated into 36 languages.
+Continually expanding, Lions Quest is present in nearly 100 countries and program materials have been translated into 40 languages.
 This positive youth development program is having a huge, global impact; view a video about the program in India and read stories of those impacted.